tasmota/docs/docs/ble/Bluetooth-Esp32.md

 Because we can have MANY sensors reporting, tele messages are chunked to have a maximum of four sensors per message.

 If you enable HASS discovery (setoption19 1), the ADDITIONAL MQTT messages are send.
+(note: from 9.0.2.1, you can enable the below style of MQTT using 'MI32Option6 1' - even if not using HASS discovery mode.)

 Primarily, at teleperiod or MI32period, discovery messages are sent.
 These inform homeassistant of the devices.
 Device names can be dependent upon BLEAlias, so set BLEAlias at boot....